-$\neg p$.
+$\neg p$ .

 The attack relationship is the basis of the admissibility semantics for argumentation.
 Informally speaking, a belief is admissible if it is the conclusion of an argument based upon a set of assumptions which can be defended against any attack.
-The defence set of assumptions includes the support set as well as possibly other assumptions needed to counter-attack all attacks by an opponent.
+This set of assumptions, which we call the defence set, has two kinds of assumptions: those that are necessary to support an argument for the belief, and those that are necessary to counter-attack all attacks.
 In addition, the defence set must not attack itself.
-Thus, an admissible set of assumptions has two kinds of assumptions: those that are necessary to support an argument for a belief, and those that are necessary to defend the belief against any attack.